-The condensate trap must be filled with water before operating the heater.
+The condensate traps must be filled with water before operating the heater (see 5.1.2 for suggestions on how to do this)

 It is important that the condensate flow must be maintained, even in freezing conditions.
 In the event that the condensate becomes blocked, the heater will shutdown completely, and will not operate again until the flow has been restored.